RobinSrimal/GameOfLife/README.md

     4.3.
 Create a new random distribution by pressing "r".

-5. You can quit the game by pressing "q".
+5. Quit the game by pressing "q".

 6. Cells change their color with their age.
-Currently code is commented out in both grids that gives each cell am increasing  chance to die the older they get.
+Currently code is commented out in both grids that gives each cell an increasing  chance to die the older they get.